vanhanh210/Project--Reducing-Traffic-Mortality-in-the-USA/README.md

 # Project: Reducing Traffic Mortality in the USA

-For the Reducing Traffic Mortality in the USA project, you will find a good strategy for reducing traffic-related deaths in the USA.
-You will be importing, cleaning, manipulating, and visualizing the data.
-Furthermore, you will perform feature engineering and apply various machine learning models (multivariate linear regression, KMeans clustering) to come up with stately and communicate the results.
+For the "Reducing Traffic Mortality in the USA" project, I have developed an effective strategy to decrease traffic-related deaths in the USA.
+This involves importing, cleaning, manipulating, and visualizing data.
+Additionally, I am performing feature engineering and applying various machine learning models, including multivariate linear regression and KMeans clustering, to derive state-level insights.
+The results of this analysis will be communicated clearly and effectively.